Contracts and Grants of An Academic Nature

 The PI checks all financial data with the OSP to the submission of the grant or contract proposal through the University’s internal approval process.

-The PI ensures that the proposal meets all compliance requirements (Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Bio-Safety and others as applicable) complies with the Affirmative Action regulations, if applicable, significant financial interest disclosures as found in UPPS 02.02.07 Researcher Conflicts of Interest in Research and Sponsored Program Activities and UPPS 02.02.08 Conflicts of Commitment in Research and Sponsored Program Activities; and meets any other regulations which might apply, such as export controls and rules mandated by the Office of Safety and Health Administration, State Department, etc.
+The PI ensures that the proposal meets all compliance requirements (Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Bio-Safety and others as applicable) complies with the Affirmative Action regulations, if applicable, significant financial interest disclosures as found in UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities and UPPS No. 02.02.08, Conflicts of Commitment in Research and Sponsored Program Activities; and meets any other regulations which might apply, such as export controls and rules mandated by the Office of Safety and Health Administration, State Department, etc.

 The PI ensures that the proposal itself represents the highest quality in purpose, scope, and plan of operation and reflects credit upon all departments involved.

 At least two weeks ahead of the submission deadline, the PI notifies OSP if the proposal will be sent to a private source or foundation to ensure coordination of efforts.
 OSP is responsible for managing the foundation submission clearance process with UA.
 These prior approvals require extra time and as such, the PI should plan accordingly.